Bawuah1994/django_shop/README.md

     python manage.py migrate

-To run all the necessary commands for the codio/linux environment, we can run the `build.sh` file as follows
+To run all the necessary commands for the codio/linux environment, we can run the `build.sh` file as follows:
         chmod +x build.sh
         ./build.sh

 This app uses Faker to generate customer and product details in the 'shop/management/commands/populate_tables.py' file.
 Go to https://faker.readthedocs.io/en/stable/providers.html and look through the options for Standard Providers to see if you want to change any details in values used.